Accessibility Percolation with Rough Mount Fuji labels: Introduction

-We observe that when $\theta=0$ we recover the House of Cards model.
-However, as $\theta$ increases, it becomes easier for labels along paths emanating from the root to increase, and there could be long increasing paths even when vertices have a fixed finite number of neighbours.
-For a given infinite (locally finite, connected) graph $G$, the monotonicity of the model entails the existence of a critical $\theta_c$ such that there are no infinite increasing paths for $\theta<\theta_c$, whereas such paths do exist with strictly positive probability for $\theta>\theta_c$.
-We give a precise characterisation of $\theta_c$ when $G$ is a Bienaym\'e-Galton-Watson tree, as well as some more explicit bounds on $\theta_c$; the lower bound holds in fact for any rooted, infinite, locally-finite tree.
-We then show that $\theta_c$ is non-trivial when $G$ is the integer lattice $\mathbb{Z}^n$.
-When the distance $d$ in \eqref{eq:RMF} is the graph distance, this follows from a simple coupling with oriented percolation, essentially as in \cite{duque2023rmf, hegarty2014existence}.
-However, when $d$ is the $\ell^p$ distance for $p>1$, including the Euclidean distance $p=2$, we need a more delicate coupling.
+Our main contributions are as follows.
+We give a precise characterisation of the critical parameter $\theta_c$ when $G$ is a Bienaym\'e-Galton-Watson tree, and show that percolation does not occur at the critical point.
+We also provide explicit bounds on $\theta_c$; in particular, the lower bound holds for any infinite, locally-finite rooted tree.
+Finally, we show that $\theta_c$ is non-trivial when $G=\mathbb{Z}^n$.
+When the distance $d$ in \eqref{eq:RMF} is the graph distance, this follows from a coupling with oriented percolation, essentially as in \cite{duque2023rmf, hegarty2014existence}.
+However, when $d$ is the $\ell^p$ distance for $p>1$, including the Euclidean case $p=2$, a much more delicate coupling argument is required.